Understanding the reason Why Do People Do Drugs can help lead us to recovery.

 Your genetics may account for 40 to 60 percent of the tendency to be vulnerable to addiction.

-Peer Pressure: What Drugs Are Your Friends Taking?
+Personal Peer Pressure and Drug Use: What Drugs Are Your Friends Taking?

 People take drugs for many reasons, but when you ask, “Why do teens take drugs?” peer pressure is at the top of the list as an answer.
 Studies show that teens are far more likely to take risks if they know their friends are watching, and that includes the risks associated with taking drugs.